Interested in Joining Artizan Made?

 The Market

-Our marketplace was launched in 2016 as way to showcase our member products in a searchable manner.
-Each member gets one product listed in the market for free.
-There is an additional fee to participate fully as a Market Shop with 50 products that are uploaded to our site and link back to the member’s site.
-Many of them have shops on Etsy while others use Shopify, Big Cartel and other platforms.
+Our marketplace was launched in 2016 as a way to showcase our member products in a searchable manner.
+We import 50 member products and assign them to categories in the Market so that they show up in many different ways (function, color, materials, provenance, etc.) Many of our members have shops on Etsy while others use Shopify, Big Cartel or other platforms.

 If you have not been approved as a member yet, use our Contact Page to tell us your story: